sacridini/Awesome-Geospatial/README.md

 * [YATSM](https://github.com/ceholden/yatsm) - Yet Another Timeseries Model (YATSM) is a Python package for utilizing a collection of timeseries algorithms and methods designed to monitor the land surface using remotely sensed imagery.
 * [untiler](https://github.com/mapbox/untiler) - Stitch image tiles into larger composite TIFs.
 * [pyroSAR](https://github.com/johntruckenbrodt/pyroSAR) - A Python Framework for Large-Scale SAR Satellite Data Processing.
+* [RIOS](https://bitbucket.org/chchrsc/rios/overview) - Raster I/O Simplification.
+A set of python modules which makes it easy to write raster processing code in Python.

 ## Perl